-This isn’t the only reason we liked Erie Insurance.
-It received an A+ rating from A.M.
+Erie Insurance received an A+ rating from A.M.
 Best, meaning it is financially stable and able to follow through on its claims.
-It received a rare 4 out of 5 points from JD Power on both its overall consumer experience and its claims process.
+It received a rare 4/5 from J.D.
+Power on both its overall consumer experience and its claims process.
 Consumer Reports also gave it an “Excellent” rating for both the claims process and timely claims payment.
-JD Power and Consumer Reports rankings are derived from real consumers’ responses, so this is a pretty strong indicator that people are happy with Erie’s service.
+J.D.
+Power and Consumer Reports rankings are derived from real consumers’ responses, so this is a pretty strong indicator that people are happy with Erie’s service.
 We’d suggest starting here in your search for homeowners insurance.

-State Farm is the largest homeowners’ insurance provider in Pennsylvania, with the highest financial stability rating from A.M.
+State Farm is the largest homeowners insurance provider in Pennsylvania, with the highest financial stability rating from A.M.
 Best: A++.
-It’s also earned customer satisfaction ratings very similar to Erie Insurance: JD Power gave State Farm 4 out of 5 points for overall consumer experience and 3 out of 5 points for its claims process.
-Consumer Reports gave the provider a “Very Good” rating for its claims process and timely payments.
+It’s also earned customer satisfaction ratings very similar to Erie Insurance: J.D.
+Power gave State Farm 4/5 for overall consumer experience and 3/5 for its claims process, while Consumer Reports gave it a “Very Good” for both claims process and timely payments.

-The only reason we’re putting State Farm second on our list is because its basic homeowners’ insurance policy is not as comprehensive as Erie’s.
+The only reason we’re putting State Farm second on our list is because its basic homeowners insurance policy is not as comprehensive as Erie’s.
 With State Farm, you have to pay extra for valuables coverage, for example.
 State Farm also offers slightly fewer discounts than Erie does, although you can lower your cost by opening a multi-line policy or installing fire or burglar alarms.
 We’d suggest getting quotes from both Erie and State Farm, so you can compare rates and the coverage options side by side.
 If Erie’s quote is higher and you don’t have a high number of valuables (or pets that might cause home damage) — State Farm may be your best option.

-Allstate’s basic homeowners’ insurance policy is similar to State Farm’s basic policy.
+Allstate’s basic homeowners insurance policy is similar to State Farm’s basic policy.
 Allstate’s additional coverage options include protection from water and sewer damage, valuables insurance, identity theft insurance, and electronic data recovery insurance (if you need to pay to recover data from a damaged laptop, for example).
-Allstate does offer about twice as many discounts as Erie and State Farm, including discounts for autopaying your premium or maintaining a smoke-free home.
+Allstate does offer about twice as many discounts as Erie and State Farm, including discounts for auto paying your premium or maintaining a smoke-free home.

 Liberty Mutual received the lowest A.M.
 Best rating of any of our providers, but its A rating still reflects a solid level of financial stability.
-Like Allstate, Liberty Mutual earned 3 out of 5 points for overall experience and claims process from JD Power, and “Very Good” ratings from Consumer Reports on both claims process and payment speed.
+Like Allstate, Liberty Mutual earned 3 out of 5 points for overall experience and claims process from J.D.
+Power, and “Very Good” ratings from Consumer Reports on both claims process and payment speed.

 We also loved Liberty Mutual’s apps: its mobile app lets you manage your policy and file claims, and its Home Gallery app lets you build a home inventory and track the value of your personal property.
 Liberty Mutual’s basic homeowners policy includes both dwelling coverage and personal property coverage, and you can purchase additional coverage for valuables.
 If you’re interested in learning more, we’d suggest getting a quote and taking a look at available discounts.

 Nationwide actually got slightly higher customer satisfaction ratings than Allstate and Liberty Mutual.
 It received an A+ rating from A.M.
-Best, a 3 out of 5 on overall experience and claims process from JD Power, and “Very Good” and “Excellent” ratings for claims experience and claims speed respectively from Consumer Reports.
+Best, a 3 out of 5 on overall experience and claims process from J.D.
+Power, and “Very Good” and “Excellent” ratings for claims experience and claims speed respectively from Consumer Reports.

 Nationwide’s basic coverage isn’t as expansive as Erie Insurance’s coverage, and its Brand New Belongings coverage — which pays the replacement cost of damaged personal property — is optional.
 While it’s not a frontrunner in any of the areas we looked at, it’s still a solid, reliable provider.
 To cover all your bases, we’d suggest at least getting a quote.

-Make sure you have adequate liability coverage.
+Make sure you have adequate liability coverage

-Don’t forget about flood insurance — even if you don’t live near a river.
+Don’t forget about flood insurance — even if you don’t live near a river